Roasted Cherry Tomato Soup Recipe

 What Equipment Do I Need to Make Roasted Cherry Tomato Soup?

-First and foremost, a very large, rimmed baking sheet lined with parchment paper.
-All of these vegetables will roast in your oven for anywhere from 35 minutes to 1 hour depending on how deep a color and caramelization you want.
+First, a large, rimmed baking sheet lined with parchment paper.
+All these vegetables will roast in your oven for anywhere from 35 minutes to 1 hour, depending on your desired deep color and caramelization.

-Lastly, an immersion blender (stick blender) or large food processor that can take hot liquids well.
-After the roast, the caramelized vegetables will marry sautéed vegetables and warm spices, then be pureed together harmoniously.
+Lastly, an immersion (stick blender) or large food processor can take hot liquids well.
+After the roast, the caramelized vegetables will marry sautéed vegetables and warm spices, then be pureed harmoniously.

 pint baskets, with cherry tomatoes